mileusna/crontab/README.md

 ## Notice

-There is no way to reschedule or to remove single job from crontab during runtime.
+There is no way to reschedule or to remove single job from crontab during runtime with crontab package.
 (Re)create new instance of crontab or use `crontab.Clear()` function and then add jobs again to reschedule during runtime.